EmilieYZhang/personal-portfolio/README.md

 This is a reusable portfolio template which can be easily adapted to any number of team members.
 It is also mobile-friendly, which is an important feature considering that 50%+ of traffic on the web comes from mobile devices.

-Team Pythonic's portfolio website consists of two main components:
+This personal portfolio website consists of two main components:

 ###### Landing page

 - Animated heading text to display team name
 - Medium subheading, animated text to display team info
-- Profile pictures of each member which leads to their respective profile pages
+- Profile picture of each member which leads to their respective profile pages

 ###### Profile page